JetBrains/teamcity-docker-images/docs/DELIVERY.md

     └── scheduled   # Scheduled build of images (e.g. nightly)
     └── utils       # Common DSL utils (shared requirements, dependencies, etc.)
 ```

+In order to change the release, please, do the following: